CynRae3/prework-study-guide/README.md

 ## License

-Refer to liscense in Repo
+Refer to license in Repo